jones-gareth/hmmer/README.md

 # Port of HMMER to Windows using MinGW

-This project is a port of HMMR source code to the [MInGW](https://www.mingw-w64.org) compiler.
+This project is a port of HMMER source code to the [MInGW](https://www.mingw-w64.org) compiler.

 With the exception of `hmmpgmd` and `hmmpgmd_shard` the Windows native executables pass all tests.

 If prefer not to do your own build the resulting executables are in the [binaries](/binaries) directory.

-The source code in this project was created from [hmmr](https://github.com/jones-gareth/hmmer/tree/mingw-build) and [easel](https://github.com/jones-gareth/easel/tree/mingw-build) forks of the develop branches of HMMR.
+The source code in this project was created from [hmmer](https://github.com/jones-gareth/hmmer/tree/mingw-build) and [easel](https://github.com/jones-gareth/easel/tree/mingw-build) forks of the develop branches of HMMER.

 ## Build Recipe